kajol-9/RAG-Powered-Chatbot/README.md

 - **RAG (Retrieval-Augmented Generation)** to enhance LLM responses with external data
 - **Custom chatbot development** powered by LangChain that answers user queries based on private or domain-specific documents

-The course integrates with the *LangChain Chat with Your Data* app to support experimentation and learning.

 ---